In the cradle of coffee – Ethiopia

 The Coffee Ceremony Buna

-- Usually takes place with friends, neighbors or relatives and strengthens the community feeling.
+- Coffee in Ethiopia usually takes place with friends, neighbors or relatives and strengthens the community feeling.

 - Traditionally, the fresh green coffee beans are washed by women, rubbed dry and then roasted in a flat metal tray on glowing charcoal and then ground with a mortar.

-- The water is now boiled in the Jebena.
+- Now the water is boiled in the Jebena.

-- Then the coffee is poured into small porcelain cups in a thin golden stream of about 30 cm in height and drunk with lots of sugar.
+- After that the coffee is poured into small porcelain cups in a thin golden stream of about 30 cm in height and drunk with lots of sugar.

 - For this, freshly roasted grains, chickpeas or popcorn are served.